mr-nart/Kingmaker/Quests/A Shared Dream.md

 		- says he would appreciate a report + a holy symbol from the site if possible
 		- rumors of healing waters blessed by Erastil there

+- The night of the *5th of Pharast*
+	- olive-colored face, appears to be in horrible pain
+	- "The Guardian of the Bloom", she's being held "deep in the Staglord's camp at the banks of the tuskwater"
+	- "the staglord - he has captured a portion of my power, and with it, he commands some of my allegiance.
+However, Erastil's blessing may be able to help you free me"
+	- Per Irenna, this may be the same woman that the staglord has been holding captive
+		- Irenna has never seen her, only heard her voice
+		- The Staglord thinks he and the lady are in love?

+- The night of the *7th of Pharast*
+	- "The land is being choked.
+The fog stifles what little is left.
+Please, if you have the strength, I urge you to stop what the Staglord and his servant druid have been doing.
+They seem to have somehow corrupted my power.
+They're turning the land against itself.
+If you wish to undo their spell upon the land, I urge you to seek out Erastil's blessing.
+It's the only way that you'll be able to break this spell."
+	- "The Temple of the Elk -- an ancient place sotted with Erastil's power.
+The priest -- the bald one -- he knows the way.
+He can guide you."

 # Relevant Sessions
 ```dataview
 LIST FROM "Sessions"